Skip to content

 Build artefacts the updater trusts

-The update subsystem verifies both before calling self-replace.
-A mismatch on either aborts the swap and leaves the existing binary untouched — the binary on disk is always either the old version or the fully-verified new one, never a partial write.
+Before swapping, the updater self-tests the staged binary: it runs it and checks it reports the expected version.
+Verification failure, a checksum mismatch, or a failed self-test all abort the swap and leave the running binary untouched — the binary on disk is always either the old version or the fully-verified new one, never a partial write.

 Supported targets